cartesi/experiments/src/pages/iris-classifier.md

 testnet networks.
 The UI is mainly implemented in TypeScript and uses the React.js library to build the user interface and the Ethers library to communicate with the rollups smart contracts.

+## Describe what could be next for your project?

+This project is a foundation to creating similar pure python machine learning dapps.